openstandia/keycloak-dockerfiles/client_adapter-based-arch-examples/kc-tomcat-j2ee-example/README.md

 What is it?
 -----------

-This is an example using `J2EE Tomcat Adapter` in client adapter based architecture.
+This is an example using `Tomcat Adapter` in client adapter based architecture.

 Requirements